msm-code/ghidralib/docs/emulator.md

 ### Hooks

-Often we are very interested in the details of the execution, and we want to process every executed instruction.
-For this we can use the `callback` parameter:
+Often we are interested in the details of the execution, and we want to process every instruction in some way.
+We can easily do this using the `callback` parameter:

 ```python
 >>> emu = Emulator()